 9. Voting.
 Each Trustee present at any meeting shall be entitled to cast one vote on each matter coming before such meeting for decision.

 10. Action Without a Meeting.
 Any action required or permitted to be taken at any meeting of the Board of Trustees or any committee thereof may be taken without a meeting if written consent thereto is signed by all members of the Board of Trustees or of such committee, as the case may be, and such written consent is filed with the minutes of proceedings of the board or committee.
+Such written consent may be delivered by email or other similar means of electronic communication with copies to all members of the Board or the committee in question.

 11. Meetings by Conference Telephone or Similar Communications Equipment.
 Members of the Board of Trustees, or any committee designated by the board, may participate in a meeting of the board or committee by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other.